baztian/docker-headless-vnc-container/openshift/README.md

 # OpenShift usage of "headless" VNC Docker images

-The following content uses as example the image `consol/ubuntu-xfce-vnc` of the Dockerfile `Dockerfile.ubuntu.xfce.vnc`.
+The following content uses as example the image `consol/ubuntu-icewm-vnc`.

 ## Run the image from Dockerhub